FBDev64/Airlib/docs/NOTES.md

 ## Objective

-Airlib is inspired by [Flixel](https://flixel.org/).
+Airlib is similar to [Flixel](https://flixel.org/) and [FlashPunk](http://useflashpunk.net/).
 It has a Flash-like API and has a very high abstraction layer to facilitate game development.

 ## Old